GOLDROTSCHWARTZ Arthouse

 Verlorenes Paradies - 2015

-In the summer exhibition of the year 2023 we present you with unique impressions by Berlin artist Birgit Borggrebeshown and awarded internationally.
+In the summer exhibition of 2023, we present unique works by Berlin artist Birgit Borggrebe, internationally exhibited and awarded.

 Please also visit the exhibition in the virtual gallery at KUNSTMATRIX